Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Results

 \section{Results}

 In this section, we demonstrate the model's performance in two steps.
-In the first step, we compare the optimization model without uncertainty (i.e., the nominal model with $\rho_{1-\epsilon} = 0$) with three benchmark path shares.
-This shows the improvement obtained from the optimization-based path recommendation.
-And in the second step, we compare the robust model with the nominal model, which shows the improvement from considering uncertainties.
+In the first step, results of the optimization model without uncertainty (i.e., the nominal model with $\rho_{1-\epsilon} = 0$) are compared with the three benchmark path shares.
+In the second step, we compare the results from the robust model with the results from the nominal model in order to assess the value of considering uncertainties in generating path recommendations.